 Therapy Dog Handler Name:

 School: School Year:

 Rationale for therapy dog services in this school:

 Length of time the therapy dog and h andler have worked together:

 1.1 Provide up-to-date proof of coverage of not less than 1.2 Provide documentation of Ambulance or another app 2.
-Assume financial responsibility of city/town/country license and other application.
-3. Assist the principal to communicate work cooperatively with school of the provide the required equipment.
-5. Work cooperatively with school of the provide the required equipment.
-7. Provide food, water, and "bio-broand dispose of animal waste in a seminal waste in the provide the dog immediately from the provide the p quired documentation, certificates, including: of vaccinations, licensing, insurance, and liability two million dollars.
+Assume financial responsibility for city/town/country license and oth 3.
+Assist the principal to communicate work cooperatively with school standard to the required equipment 5.
+Work cooperatively with school standard to the required equipment 7.
+Provide food, water, and "bio-broand dispose of animal waste in an and dispose of animal waste in an and dispose the dog immediately from the behaviours (i.e., Growling, scratter) 9.
+Remove the dog immediately from the safety of the sa quired documentation, certificates, including: of vaccinations, licensing, insurance, and liability two million dollars.
 Therapy Dog certification through St. John proved Canadian association.
 For the Therapy Dog's training, veterinary care, mer related costs.
 The relevant information to the school community.
 The staff to make this service a success for students.
 The staff to make this service

 I acknowledge having read a copy of Administrative Procedure 151: Service Saskatchewan Rivers Public School Division ee Dogs in Schools.

 Name of therapy dog handler:

 Signature of therapy dog handler:

 Signature of principal:

 Date: